On this pageOverview

 Foldkit vs React: Side by Side

-The React version uses useReducer, Headless UI, and all the best practices we’d use in production: TypeScript, Tailwind, memoization, custom hooks.
+The React version uses useReducer, Headless UI, and the best practices we’d use in production: TypeScript, Tailwind, memoization, custom hooks.
 We gave React every advantage.
-The result is a clean, well-structured app.
-And Foldkit is still better in nearly every way that matters.
+The result is a clean, well-structured React app written by people who know what they’re doing.

 Try them both